 As delicately crafted as John le Carre - Daily Mail on SPIES OF THE BALKANS

-Born in New York, he lived for many years in Paris and travelled as a journalist in Eastern Europe and Russia.
+Alan Furst has lived for long periods in France, especially in Paris and has travelled as a journalist in Eastern Europe and Russia.
 He has written extensively for Esquire and the International Herald Tribune.
-He now lives in Long Island.